TheWolek/python/readme.md

 type in the search bar 'Python: run python file in terminal' double click on one of results and bind this for e.g. 'ctrl+.'

+## Otherwise, you can use PyCharm

+Shortcut to run a file is Ctrl+Shift+F10

 ## I think we are ready to code.
 Have fun!